 Before embarking on a 4-year Masters degree in International Business, I completed a 3 ½ year vocational degree in Business & Languages, for Dutch readers HEAO-EL (economisch-linguïstisch).
-Although the degree didn’t quite satisfy my intellectual curiosity – the very reason why I continued my studies at university – my strong interest in languages remained.
+Although the degree didn’t quite satisfy my intellectual curiosity – the very reason why I continued my studies at Maastricht University – my strong interest in languages remained.

 In the early 2000s I was therefore very happy to start working with Alan Feely.
 Alan had embarked on a PhD after a long career as an expatriate manager in an Italian multinational and – like most mature aged students with a business background – wanted to study something that had intrigued him in his business career: language barriers in multinational companies.
 Alan completed his PhD at Aston Business School, but unfortunately passed away soon afterwards.
 However, we did publish a conceptual article together in 2003, which became the most cited article in CCMIJ (in Crossref) since its inception.